-- Once you melt the chocolate, dip the strawberries immediatelely.
+- Once you melt the chocolate, dip the strawberries immediately.

-- Place dipped strawberries in a parchment paper-covered baking sheet and leave them there until the chocolate solidifies.
+- Place dipped strawberries on a parchment paper-covered baking sheet and leave them there until the chocolate solidifies.

-- If chocolate thickens, put it in the microwave for 10-15 seconds (or in the bain-marie for 30 seconds to a minute), stir, and continue.
+- If the chocolate thickens, place it in the microwave for 10-15 seconds (or in the bain-marie for 30 seconds to a minute), stir, and continue.

 - When you finish, you will notice that half of the chocolate mixture remains: it does not matter because you can store it in the refrigerator for another use.
-But it would help if you had plenty of chocolate to submerge the strawberries in it partially.
+But it would help if you had plenty of chocolate to dip the strawberries partially.

 These strawberries are beautiful to look at and a delicious treat to eat.
-Plus, they are so easy to make that once you finish reading this, you will be running to the grocery store to get strawberries and be ready to impress someone!
+Plus, they are so easy to make that once you finish reading this, you will run to the grocery store to get strawberries and be ready to impress someone!